rajveermalviya/unifrost/README.md

    topic prefixed with '/system'.

-New client is created explicitly using the `streamer.NewClient()` for client with auto generated id.
-Or `streamer.NewCustomClient()` for client with specified id.
+New client is created explicitly using the `streamer.NewClient()` for client with auto generated id or `streamer.NewCustomClient()` for client with specified id.

 This makes it easy to integrate authentication to the streamer, just create